ZeynepKilinc/zkilinc.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: INFLUENZA
 description: a project with no image
 img:
 importance: 4
-category: fun
+category: Research Projects
 ---

 Every project has a beautiful feature showcase page.